pascalegeday/Kickstarter-Fundraising-Success-Analysis-in-Excel/README.md

-# Kickstarter-Fundraising-Success-Analysis-in-Excel
+# Kickstarter Analysis - Excel
-Analysis of Kickstarter Fundraising Efforts  Analysis in Excel - Crowdfunding Analysis
+Analysis of Kickstarter Fundraising Efforts using Crowdfunding Data
-# Kickstarting with Excel

 ## Overview of Project